Medium roast coffee is what many of us drink every day. It's what we make when we're in a hurry and just need to get stuff done.

 I hope you enjoyed reading this article about what medium-roasted coffee is, how to make the best kinds of medium roasts, and my favorite five types of medium-roasted coffee beans.

-Thank you for being here today, and if you have any questions or suggestions, feel free to leave them as well; I’ll be more than happy to answer them!
+If you have any questions or suggestions, please don't hesitate to leave them; I'll be more than happy to address them.

-If you want to learn more about coffee brewing in general, then you can have a look at the below-listed articles.
+If you want to learn more about coffee brewing in general, then you can have a look at the below-listed articles:

 Learn more about coffee